We know cross-border taxes too.

 Claim a foreign tax credit on your U.S. return for taxes you paid to Canada.

 U.S. citizens and green card holders must file a 1040 form every year if they meet income threshold requirements.
-In addition, you may be subject to additional U.S. tax reporting if you own or are a beneficiary of Canadian mutual funds, TFSAs, RESPs, RRSPs or RPPs.
+You may also be subject to additional U.S. tax reporting if you own or are a beneficiary of Canadian mutual funds, TFSAs, RESPs, RRSPs or RPPs.

-If you are a U.S. citizen with financial interest in foreign accounts exceeding $10,000, you must report it by E-filing the FinCEN 114.
+If you are a U.S. citizen with a financial interest in foreign accounts exceeding $10,000, you must report it by e-filing the FinCEN114.
 Failure to report could result in a penalty of up to $10,000.
 The CRA and IRS communicate often on these matters, so talk to one of our Tax Experts today to protect your assets.